awsdocs/aws-javascript-developer-guide-v2/doc_source/using-lambda-iam-role-setup.md

    Replace **ROLE** with another name\.

-1. Save your changes to `lambda-role-setup.js`, and then close the file\.
+1. Save your changes and close the file\.

 1. At the command line, type the following\.